miriamkw/GluPredKit/README.md

 | J (to do!)                                      | J         | Takes prediction horizon into account.
 Simultaneously takes into account two merit criteria (TG and ESOD), the regularity of the predicted profile and the time gained thanks to prediction (https://ieeexplore.ieee.org/document/6157604).
 The lower, the better. |
 | Pearson's Correlation Coefficient               | PCC       | a measure of the linear relationship between two variables X and Y, giving a value between -1 and +1.
 A value of +1 indicates a perfect positive correlation, 0 indicates no correlation, and -1 indicates a perfect negative correlation.                         |

+## Disclaimers
+* Datetimes that are fetched from Tidepool API are received converted to timezone offset +00:00.
+There is no way to get information about the original timezone offset from this data source.
+* Bolus doses that are fetched from Tidepool API does not include the end date of the dose delivery.